Abadiño: Tourism

 The town of Abadiño has a number of historic buildings.
 The Muntsaratz Tower is a good example of ninth century Renaissance architecture.
 The Sanctuary of San Antonio is a church inside the Urkiola Natural Park.
 The Astola Manor House was one of the political and administrative centres of the Merindad de Durango region.
 It was purchased by the Merindad in 1576 and was subsequently used as a courthouse, as the residency of the local lieutenant, as the local jail and as the district archive.
 The Gederiaga Complex is on a hill overlooking the town and includes the Chapel of San Salvador.
-This was an ancient "oath chapel" in which general assemblies of the authorities of Merindad de Durango valley were held; there are twelve stone seats arranged in a semicircle, and nearby is a sandstone cross in the Renaissance and Gothic style dating from 1633, part of a series of crosses in the district.
+This was an ancient "oath chapel" in which general assemblies of the authorities of the Merindad de Durango valley were held; there are twelve stone seats arranged in a semicircle, and nearby is a sandstone cross in the Renaissance and Gothic style dating from 1633, part of a series of crosses in the district.

-There are hiking trails, mountain bike riding and horse riding facilities near the town.
+There are hiking trails, mountain biking and horse riding facilities near the town.
 There are several festivals, the main one being that of the patron saint, Santo Domingo.
 This takes place on 12 May and the succeeding days and there is much music and dancing in the town.
 The Festival of San Blas takes place on 3 February, and at this event there is a livestock fair.
 Another festival, that of San Antonio, is celebrated on 13 June near his sanctuary in Urkiola.